bulletmark/dyndns/README.md

 The above all offer free dynamic DNS services.
-There is example configuration for each of these services in the sample [`dyndns.toml`](https://github.com/bulletmark/dyndns/blob/master/dyndns.toml) configuration file but note that most dynamic DNS services should be supported.
+There is example configuration for each of these services in the sample [`dyndns.toml`](https://github.com/bulletmark/dyndns/blob/master/dyndns.toml) configuration file but note that most (free or paid) dynamic DNS services should be supported.
 Extensive configuration instructions are provided in that file.

 Why another dynamic DNS client?
 I wanted a simple, lightweight app managed by [systemd](https://systemd.io/), generic and flexible enough